SonicOriginalSoftware/daft/conductor/pipeline/README.md

 - `resources`: scripts, artifacts, files to be included in all stages and jobs

-- `stages`: occur sequentially, top-level
-  - `env`: Environment variables used by all jobs in this stage
-  - `if`: Conditional for when to execute this stage
-  - `resources`: scripts, artifacts, files to be included in all jobs in this stage (represented as paths)
-  - `jobs`: occur in parallel, belonging to a `stage`, executed on a runner
+- `jobs`: individual task executed on a runner (default occurs in parallel)
   - `env`: Environment variables usable by this job
   - `if`: Conditional for when to execute this job
   - `resources`: scripts, artifacts, files to be included (sent along with the pipeline steps) when this job runs (represented as paths)
+  - `parallel`: execute other jobs in a parallel fashion, defaults to `true`
   - `attributes`
     - `shell` (posix, powershell)
     - `OS` (windows, linux, macOS, any)
     - `arch` (x86_64, arm64)
   - `script`: the path to the script file to execute
   - `artifacts`: map of artifact names and the path of the artifact to be uploaded

       Artifacts are uploaded as a single file if the artifact path is a single file, otherwise they will be archived, compressed, and uploaded.